Guide to the Kansas Children’s Discovery Center in Topeka

 What Kids Will Love

 The Discovery Center has something for every kid!
-My kids like being able to easily run from different areas without having to check in with parents.
-They also enjoyed the variety of ways to play including creating, active play, imaginary and more.
+My kids like being able to easily run from different areas to play and they also enjoyed the variety of ways to play including creating, active play, imaginary and more.

 What Moms Will Love